Journalism - The Seattle Prep Panther

 The Panther student Journalism Program gives students a wide variety of experiences relating to journalism and newspaper skills.
 The Panther is focused on both a print and online edition for the newspaper titled: The Seattle Prep Panther.

-Students on the Panther staff also manage the Panther's social media accounts and publish a weekly newsletter, The Panther Paw and a podcast The Pawdcast.
+Students on the Panther staff also manage the Panther's social media accounts, publish a bi-weekly newsletter, The Panther Paw and a podcast The Pawdcast.
 The Panther is a great opportunity for students interested in developing a wide range of skills including graphic design, writing skills, photography, interviewing, and new journalism media.

 Micah Richardson brings over ten years of journalism teaching experience as the advisor for the program.
 In the summer of 2015, Richardson received a fellowship from the American Society of News Educators to attend a week long summer institute for journalism educators at the University of Texas School of Journalism.